-Best small electric cars
+Best small electric cars 2021

-The number of small electric cars on sale is growing, with more and more manufacturers turning to electric technology for their next city cars and superminis.
-Improvements in the range electric cars are able to extract from lithium-ion batteries means carmakers can build vehicles that'll easily meet most drivers’ daily needs.
-They should be cheap to run, too: charging an electric car at home typically results in running costs of around 3p per mile, which is much less than the most economical petrol cars can manage.
+The amount of small electric cars on sale is increasing all the time, with more and more brands choosing electric drivetrains for their next city cars and superminis.
+Improvements in the range electric cars can extract from lithium-ion batteries means these newer models can easily meet most drivers’ needs.
+They don't cost much to run, either: charging a small electric car at home typically results in running costs of around 3p per mile, which is much less than the most economical petrol cars can manage.

 For example, a full charge of the Renault ZOE – which can return up to 245 miles of range – should cost just over £7 on an average domestic electricity tariff, and potentially even less if you can charge overnight when electricity tends to be cheaper.

 However, while small electric cars are the cheapest electric vehicles on sale, there’s still some way to go before they become as affordable as the internal-combustion-engined alternatives.
 According to experts, this will happen within the next five years, but until then, buyers will have to factor in the lower running costs into the overall cost of ownership when they're making their purchasing decision.